bridging-the-gap/bridging-the-gap.github.io/index.md

 Here is a link to the [GitHub organization](https://github.com/bridging-the-gap) for this project and its repositories.

+Our first project board, M1, can be found [here](https://github.com/bridging-the-gap/bridging-the-gap/projects/1).

+Our second project board, M2, can be found [here](https://github.com/bridging-the-gap/bridging-the-gap/projects/2).

 ## Approach

 Instead of sending out announcements each year, a company can create a page in the site that lists: